leonardopangaio/git4nondev/README.md

 git clone "repository url"
 ```

 > :memo: **Note:** To clone an external repository using ssh method, it's necessary to add the public ssh key on repository.
 This ssh key depends on which repository it's used.
-[Here](#19-Management-of-SSH-keys-on-different-repositories) is a list of some reference urls for creating ssh keys.
+[Here](#19-Management-of-SSH-keys-on-different-repositories) is a list of some reference urls for creating ssh keys and configure some commercial repositories.

 ---
 ## 4. Workflow